John Gibson (American soldier): Indiana Territory

 After completing his term in government, at age seventy-six Gibson and his wife Ann returned to private life, briefly remaining in Vincennes.
-He returned to live with his daughter and son-in-law, George Wallace, in Braddock's Field near Pittsburg, where he died on April 10, 1822 at age eighty-two, having suffered two years from an "incurable cataract".
-Gibson County, Indiana was named his honor.
+He returned to live with his daughter and son-in-law, George Wallace, in Braddock's Field near Pittsburg, where he died on April 10, 1822, at age eighty-two, having suffered two years from an "incurable cataract".
+Gibson County, Indiana, was named in his honor.